-Google Drive Filestream offers a convenient way of working with MS Office Files & Google Drive, without converting to Google Docs.
-Most of our customers have employees who spend the majority of their day in Excel/Word, and simply cannot consider replacing those products with Sheets/Docs.
-For heavy MS Office users, see the below information for how to most effectively work in MS Office & Google Drive.
+Google Drive File Stream offers a convenient way of working with Microsoft Office and Google Drive files without converting to Google Docs.
+Many of our customers have employees who spend the majority of their day using Excel/Word cannot consider replacing those products with Sheets/Docs.
+For heavy MS Office users, see the below information for how to enjoy interoperability while working with files in both Microsoft Office and Google Drive.

 Disable Convert Uploads.
 By default, Google Drive will convert your MS Office files to a Google Doc.
 To avoid change this default behavior, select the gear icon within the Google Drive app and uncheck the box for convert uploads.